• Flickr

 Wednesday, January 28th - Sunday, September 6th | Museum Judenplatz, Judenplatz 8, A-1010 Vienna

-The Hebrew words lishkoach (to forget) and koach (power or strength) sound similar.
-Even though they are not etymologically related, their similarity reminds us of the dual nature of forgetting.
-The exhibition Everything Forgotten looks at the power but also the powerlessness of forgetting from a cultural history perspective and asks whether forgetting is just […] | more
+The Hebrew words lishkoach, meaning to forget, and koach, referring both to power and strength, rhyme and reveal the dual nature of forgetting.
+The exhibition Everything Forgotten looks at the power but also the powerlessness of forgetting from a cultural history perspective and asks whether it merely denotes loss, or whether it can also be […] | more